 University of California, Irvine

-Goss was the mechanical, electrical, and plumbing engineer-of-record for this laboratory infill project in the biological sciences area of campus.
+Goss was the mechanical, electrical, and plumbing engineer-of-record for this laboratory infill project in the Biological Sciences area of campus.
 Short on wet lab space, the owner identified an oversized loading dock serving one laboratory building on campus that could be infilled to accommodate new wet lab, office, and break room spaces, while setting aside sufficient space for a serviceable loading dock.

 The project added new venturi valves for supply and exhaust systems, and new reheat coils for the single-duct system.
-The project added a variable volume 6-foot fume hood in the wet lab and 3 sinks throughout the new space.
+The project also added a variable volume 6-foot fume hood in the wet lab and 3 sinks throughout the new space.
 New emergency eyewash and showers were required to provide occupant safety.
 A cable tray was also added for the routing of numerous specialty gases.
 Lab air, high-pressure air, lab vacuum, industrial hot water, and industrial cold water were also routed throughout the lab.
 An electrical room was added to house a new 200-Amp panel and 100-Amp sub-panel.
-Goss also provided fire alarm and fire sprinkler design for the new lab space.
+Goss also provided the fire alarm and fire sprinkler design for the new lab space.